AnshDesai/HAR-on-Okutama-Dataset/README.md

 Recurrently exploring class-wise attention in a hybrid convolutional and bidirectional LSTM network for multi-label aerial image classification https://doi.org/10.1016/j.isprsjprs.2019.01.015

-FUTURE ENHANCEMENT:
+## FUTURE ENHANCEMENT:

-1) Spatio-temporal graph attention mechanism.
+1) Different models such as self attention, transformer network and graph attention mechanisms.

-2) Fine tuning of these models with (extended resources).

-3) Transformer model.
+2) Compare the results with these approaches on more recent state-of-art datasets.